 Conduct of a Client Asset Engagement in accordance with this Standard

 Complying with Standards that are relevant to the CASS Engagement

-20. The CASS auditor shall not have complied with this Client Asset Assurance Standard unless the CASS auditor has complyied with all relevant requirements of this Client Asset Assurance Standard or shall meethas met the requirement in paragraph 212.
+20. The CASS auditor shall comply with all relevant requirements of this Client Asset Assurance Standard or shall meet the requirement in paragraph 21.